 As with many herbal remedies, more scientific research is needed to back up traditional knowledge of ashwagandha.
 However, many scientists have investigated ashwagandha and come up with some rather interesting insights.

 Ashwagandha may reduce anxiety and lessen depression

-Firstly, in survey of 75 people with anxiety, the group taking ashwagandha had a decrease in anxiety symptoms of around 56.5%.(2) This is significantly more than reported by the control group.
-Further, another study also found that ashwagandha benefits brain neurotransmitters.
-Brain neurotransmitters not relaying messages properly contributes to anxiety and depression.
-This is one way that ashwagandha reduces dysfunction such as general anxiety disorders.
-It also improves sleep.(3) Problematic sleep often plays into anxiety and depression.
+For instance, in survey of 75 people with anxiety, the group taking ashwagandha had a decrease in anxiety symptoms of around 56.5%.(2) This is significantly more than reported by the control group.

 Ashwagandha may reduce inflammation